flowroute/flowroute-numbers-php/README.md

 ## Create a PHP file to import the Controllers and Models

-The following shows how to import the SDK and set up your API credentials.
-Importing the SDK allows you to instantiate the Controllers, which contains the methods used to perform tasks with the SDK.
-In order to do this, a PHP file is required.
+The following describes importing the SDK and setting up your API credentials.
+Importing the SDK allows you to instantiate the [Controllers](#controllers), which contain the methods used to perform tasks with the SDK.
+In order to do this, create and run a PHP file.

 1. Using a code text editor — for example, *Sublime Text* — create a new file and add the following lines to import the Controllers and Methods: